aendie/SkyAlmanac-Py3/README.md

 &emsp;Install TeX/LaTeX from http://www.tug.org/mactex/

 &emsp;Now you are almost ready.
-Put the SkyAlmanac files in any directory and start with:
+Put the Skyalmanac files in any directory and start with:
 &emsp;**python skyalmanac**
 &emsp;or
 &emsp;**./skyalmanac**